gcbbobo/deep-reinforcement-learning-project1/README.md

 Be sure to work with python 3.x.
 As far as I can remember, I particularly downloaded python 3.6.8 to work with ML-Agents and I am not sure which versions would also work well.

-### CUDA and cuDNN(if GPU available)
+### CUDA and cuDNN
-Google/Baidu CUDA and cuDNN and download packages that corresponding to the GPU.
+If GPU available, go to the official website for CUDA and cuDNN.Download packages that corresponding to the GPU.

 For GPU Training using The ML-Agents Toolkit, only CUDA v9.0 and cuDNN v7.0.5 is supported at present.